BasLijten/blog/content/blog/how-to-token-replacement-on-web-config-inside-web-deployment-packages/index.md

 1. This method is cumbersome, especially when working with *loads* of variables.
 For every variable, a location in the package, a parameters.xml entry, a setparameters.xml entry and an XPath query has to be made.
 2. For local deployments, this process could be used (by altering the publishin profile), but this process is error-prone and requires often a lot of trial and error.
 Developers tend to choose a shortcut and include default values inside the web.config, with a chance of committing or checking in unwanted configuration their repository.

-A web.config often looks like the snippet below:
+A web.config could look like the snippet below:

 ```xml
 <appSettings>